OhLookItsBenny/Nvidia-Shield-TV-Controller-Profile-for-Punch-Out-Wii-for-Dolphin-Emulator/README.md

 • Wiimote uses "A" as "Enter" and "Star punch".

-• Shield uses "A" as "Enter" and "Left jab".
+• Shield uses "A" as "Enter" and "Left Hook".

 (people may familiar with the "A" button as "Enter", so you'll need to rely on the "X" button for now).